RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 If you decide not to define experimental conditions, it is still possible to define stages.
 However, in this case, the field experimentStages at the first level of the experiment JSON object must directly be a list of stage objects, instead of an object with each condition as it is above.

-Example (of a different, condition-less experiment configuration file), `noCondsConfig.json`:
+Example (of a different, condition-less experiment configuration file), `noCondsConfig.json`, also in the folder `json`:

 ```
-In noCondsConfig.json
+In json/noCondsConfig.json

 {
   "experimentName" : "NoConditions",